MLinkPlanner 2.0

 Diffraction Analysis

-Diffraction losses may be due to the inability to meet the clearance criteria as per Rec.
-ITU-R P.530-17, especially in the relatively low-frequency ranges (up to 2-4 GHz).
+Diffraction Analysis allows user to estimate diffraction losses due to obstacles on path profile.
+Strictly speaking, diffraction losses at link should be avoided, especially in high-frequency ranges where accuracy of path profile is comparable to size of first Fresnel zone.
+Diffraction losses may be due to inability to meet clearance criteria as per Rec.
+ITU-R P.530-17, especially in relatively low-frequency ranges (up to 2-4 GHz).

-In MLinkPlanner 2.0, you can choose one of the following diffraction methods:
+In MLinkPlanner 2.0, you can choose one of following diffraction methods:

 -